 Parent volunteers are needed to support the Library staff.
 Hours are flexible and set up for one semester at a time, to be coordinated with the Head Librarian.

 This committee works with school counselors and organizes volunteers who are able to provide meals and other assistance for community members in need.
 Families’ identities are kept confidential.

-Menlo Parent Groups (Grade 9)
+Menlo Parent Groups (Grades 6 and 9)